FreeStyle Street Basketball: Reception

 FreeStyle was rated 6.8 out of 10 by IGN.
-The enjoyable gameplay and cell-shaded graphics were highlighted.
-However, criticisms included the lack of initial character customization options, frustrations with joining a game and the "marketed" urban style.
+The enjoyable gameplay and cell-shaded graphics were highlighted, but criticisms included the lack of initial character customization options, frustrations with joining a game and the "marketed" urban style.

 Sequels

 The sequels of this game are named FreeStyle Street Basketball 2 and FreeStyle 3on3.
-FreeStyle Street Basketball 2 had its closed beta by publisher Gamekiss from May 14 to May 20 of 2014.
-The open beta for this sequel began June 20 of 2014 and is currently in progress.
+FreeStyle Street Basketball 2 had its closed beta by publisher Gamekiss from May 14-20 of 2014.
+The open beta for this sequel began the same year on June 20 and is currently in progress.

 A Steam version of the game was also released on April 1, 2015.

-The third installment of this series and direct sequel to FreeStyle Street Basketball 2 is "3on3 Freestyle".
+The third installment of this series and direct sequel to FreeStyle Street Basketball 2 is 3on3 Freestyle.
 It was initially released in 2016 by Sony Interactive Entertainment exclusively for PlayStation 4 and build with Unreal Engine 4 game engine.
-It was later released on Steam on Oct 16, 2017 and published by JoyCity.
+It was later released on Steam on October 16, 2017 and published by JoyCity.